 The teachings go so far as to indicate that every illness is embedded with the clue to the cure for that ailment.
 I believe that many afflictions offer this opportunity.

-Take, for example, “Learning to Drive,” a movie released in 2014.
-Patricia Clarkson plays the character of a well-known book critic whose husband has an affair and decides to leave the marriage.
-Cluing her in on the reason for his departure, he shares that, when she did shift her attention from her beloved books, she looked right through him, not seeing him.
+Take for example, the movie “Learning to Drive.”
+Patricia Clarkson plays the character of Wendy, a literary critic whose husband has an affair and leaves the marriage.
+Cluing her into the reason for his departure, he discloses that, when she did glance away from her beloved books, she looked right through him.

-The “cure” to their affliction was to find themselves again.
-An in-depth self-assessment process through which they validated a current definition of compatibility set them on their way to crossing back from death to life.
-Many of these clients embarked on careers through which un or under-expressed talents became a new vocation.
+The cure to their affliction was to rediscover themselves.
+An in-depth self-assessment process through which they validated a current definition of career compatibility set them on their way back from death to life.
+Many of these clients translated un or under-expressed talents into new vocations.

 Whether your pain relates to a sudden loss, or a gradual decline, while life inevitably leads to some form of death, the trip from death to life often requires an expedition.
 Although finding a cure is uncertain, following the clues will at least point you in the direction of living.
-After all, isn’t much of the magic in strengthening your will to live again each time that you experience death?
+After all, doesn’t the magic of life reside in strengthening your will to live again each time that you experience death?